IAMLAB-Ryerson/MLP-SRGAN/README.md

 * MLP-SRGAN PyTorch inference script
 * No-reference image metrics

 The MLP-SRGAN scripts are preconfigured to run MLP-SRGAN (D-1).
 To reconfigure the scripts to use MLP-SRGAN (D-3) or MLP-SRGAN (D-5) set n_residual_blocks in GeneratorMixer in model.py to either 3 or 5 respectively.
+The scripts as it stands is currently only compatible with 2D image formats or 3D .mat files.

 ## Dependencies
 * Python 3